fdegir/infra-workshop/openstack/README.md

 Kolla-Ansible installation contains example inventory which needs to be modified according to our environment.
 In order to save some time, an inventory file named **multinode** is available in openstack directory which we can use during OpenStack installation with Kolla-Ansible.
-It would be useful if you take a look at it to see how it looks.
+It would be useful to take a look at it.

 ```bash
 cd $HOME/infra-workshop/openstack